kaboudian/WebGLTutorials/README.md

 1. A reminder that variables changed in the GUI need to be send to all solvers that utilize them.
 1. Handling mouse events (drag) and integration with an ongoing simulation

+You can download the necessary files for [September 4 session from here](./2020-September-02)

 ## Wednesday, September 2
 [![Tutorial Video - Wednesday, September 2](http://img.youtube.com/vi/xPEiBXWzNO4/0.jpg)](http://www.youtube.com/watch?v=xPEiBXWzNO4 "Tutorial Video - Wednesday, September 2")